open-mmlab/mmocr/docs/en/basic_concepts/transforms.md

 | gt_texts         | `list[str]`                       | Ground-truth text content of the instance.                                                                                                              |
 | gt_ignored       | `np.array(dtype=np.bool_)`        | Boolean flag indicating whether ignoring the instance (used in text detection).                                                                         |

 Since each data transform class is independent of each other, we can easily combine any data transforms to build a data pipeline after we have defined the data fields.
-As shown in the following figure, in MMOCR, a typical training data pipeline consists of **data loading**, **image augmentation**, and **data formatting**.
+As shown in the following figure, in MMOCR, a typical training data pipeline consists of three stages: **data loading**, **data augmentation**, and **data formatting**.
 Users only need to define the data pipeline list in the configuration file and specify the specific data transform class and its parameters:

 <div align="center">